Versality of Brill-Noether flags and degeneracy loci of twice-marked curves: Introduction

 Give this locus a scheme structure by interpreting each inequality with a Fitting ideal; see Section \ref{sec:bnDegen}.
 We call $W^\Pi_d(C,p,q)$ a \emph{Brill-Noether degeneracy locus.} \end{defn}

 In fact, most of the inequalities in Definition \ref{defn:bnDegen} are redundant.
 Define

 and call this the \emph{essential set} of $\Pi$.
-To interpret this definition when $a=0$ or $b=0$, define $r^\Pi(-1,b) = r^\Pi(0,b)$ and $r^\Pi(a,-1) = r^\Pi(a,0)$ (this accords with Equation \ref{eq:rPi} by simply allowing $a,b \in \ZZ$).
 One may replace ``for all $a,b \in \NN^2$'' with ``for all $(a,b) \in \Ess(\Pi)$'' in Definition \ref{defn:bnDegen} without changing the scheme structure.
-See Section \ref{ss:degenLoci}.
+See Section \ref{sec:flags}.
 It will also be convenient to take a slightly larger set than $\Ess(\Pi)$ for some arguments; define the \emph{essential rows} $\EssR(\Pi)$ and \emph{essential columns} $\EssC(\Pi)$ to be the images of $\Ess(\Pi)$ along the first and second projections to $\NN$, respectively.
 With these definitions, define